tsolmon04/AutoComplete/README.md

 # Autocomplete Functionality Implementation

-This project is from ESC190 that provides an efficient implementation of autocomplete functionality that quickly retrieves the top matching terms based on a query string.
+This project provides an efficient implementation of autocomplete functionality that quickly retrieves the top matching terms based on a query string.
 The task is to process large files of terms and their associated importance weights, sort the terms lexicographically, and efficiently retrieve the best matches for a given query string.

 ## Features